What Are Treasury Bills (T-Bills)? Complete Guide 2026 (Returns, Taxes & How to Buy)

 How T-Bill Auctions Work

-Two Types of Bids
+Two Types of Bids โ You Want the First One

 How the Rate Is Set

 The Treasury collects all bids and fills them from lowest to highest discount rate until the full issue amount is sold.
-The highest accepted rate becomes the stop-out rate — the rate all non-competitive bidders receive.
+The highest accepted rate becomes the stop-out rate โ the rate all non-competitive bidders receive.

 Auction Schedule